facebookresearch/AutoCAT/README.md

 ```

-## General flow for Training and evaluating RL agent
+## General flow for Training and Evaluating RL agent

 Once the system is set up.
 Please checkout our code.